 He would finally leave Edinburgh in 1842 following his wife’s death and try for a new life in London.
 It would be fourteen years before Knox gained another position in the dissecting rooms.
-He was appointed pathological anatomist of the Cancer Hospital in London, 23 September 1856.
+He was appointed pathological anatomist of the Cancer Hospital in London, on 23rd September 1856.

 How Much Money Did Burke and Hare Make?

-Burke and Hare made a total of £102.10s between December 1827 – October 1828 when they were active.
+Burke and Hare made £102.10s between December 1827 – October 1828.
 The average price they received for each of their victims was £10.
 The least amount was £5 for Mary or Margaret Docherty, their final victim.
 They squandered all the money they made on drink and fine living.

 The pair were making good money, and they knew it.
 It’s the thing that drove them to kill, together with the fact that they may have started enjoying it.

 How Much Money Did they Make For Each Body?